 We also help clients maintain critical evidence by recovering deleted files, browser history and document routing that can be used to pursue legal action.

-The experience and knowledge of our noncompete and trade secrets attorneys are further augmented by the firm’s Intellectual Property Litigation practice area, which has extensive experience in trade secret misappropriation litigation, as well as other contested intellectual property matters such as patent, copyright, trademark and design right infringements as well as ‘passing off’ disputes in England.
+The experience and knowledge of our noncompete and trade secrets lawyers are further augmented by the firm’s Intellectual Property Litigation practice area, which has extensive experience in trade secret misappropriation litigation, as well as other contested intellectual property matters such as patent, copyright, trademark and design right infringements as well as ‘passing off’ disputes in England.
 Together, they provide clients with extensive trial experience and technical ability in pursuing injunctive relief and recovering damages for theft of trade secrets, as well as defending clients against claims of misappropriation.

 Proprietary information can also be placed at risk due to data breach, whether malicious or unintended.
-Our noncompete attorneys work closely with professionals in the Privacy and Data Security practice area to provide guidance on establishing policies and practices before a trade secret theft or data breach occurs, as well as formulating responses following a breach.
+Our noncompete lawyers work closely with professionals in the Privacy and Data Security practice area to provide guidance on establishing policies and practices before a trade secret theft or data breach occurs, as well as formulating responses following a breach.
 These policies and practices apply not only to a client company and its employees, but also to vendors and third parties to ensure sensitive information remains secure throughout the supply chain.
 We accomplish this through measures including data security audits, development and implementation of customer, employee and data privacy policies and practices, document retention policies and employee training programs.